lucaceresoli/zynqmp-pmufw-binaries/README.md

 License
 -------

-The binaries in this repositories are produced from the sources at the Xilinx [embeddedsw](https://github.com/Xilinx/embeddedsw) repository and are licensed under the same license.
+The binaries in this repository are produced from the sources at the Xilinx [embeddedsw](https://github.com/Xilinx/embeddedsw) repository and are licensed under the same license.
 You can find the entire license text in the `license.txt` file.